CE Grant Program Description

 Who May Apply

-Faculty may submit grant requests for one or more courses that are signed up for the UM-Flint Civic Engagement Course Indicator, except for First Year Experience classes which are funded through the Thompson Center for Learning & Teaching (TCLT).
+Faculty may submit grant requests for one or more courses that are signed up for the UM-Flint Civic Engagement Course Indicator.
 For more information about the course indicator criteria and how to sign up a course, please visit Civic Engagement Course Indicator for Faculty

 How to Apply